eunid/netID-docs/docs/sso/index.md

 Each time a partner initiates a login flow by calling the authorization endpoint he can define which master data the user should authorize to be transferred.
 For that purpose, the OpenID Connect/OAuth2 standard defines *scope* and *claim* mechanisms.

 Every OpenID Connect request must always request the *openid* scope.
-Moreover, the master data required/asked for by the partner can be expressed in the form of essential claims with netID.
+Moreover, the master data required/asked for by the partner can be expressed in the form of scopes or claims (voluntary or essential) with netID.

 In addition to Single Sign-on netID allows users to manage their overall privacy settings in terms of commercial data use, which are managed via the [netID Permission Center](../cmp/#netid-permission-center) backend.
 The netID Broker may be used by eligible netID Partners to acquire an access token that allows access to the Permission Center on behalf of a user, details on this integration can be found [here](/cmp/).